RajneeshSingh007/Attendance-App/README.md

 # Attendance-App
 <h3>Introduction</h3>
-This project is designed and created for my college friend by me.
-It helps Teacher/Mentor/Other to take attendance and store data in mysql database using server.
+This project helps Teacher/Mentor/Other to take attendance and store data in mysql database using server.

 # Features
 - Beautiful LoginScreen.
-- Take attendance and save in database on server.
+- Teachers will be able to take attendance and save in database on server.

 # How it works
-- First Teacher/Mentor/Other Login from LoginScreen (currently login is predefined in mysql)
+- First Teachers/Mentor/Other Login from LoginScreen (currently login is predefined in mysql)
 - Select Subject Name.
 - Select Time,Batch,Status(present/absent).
 - Load checkbox when submit button selected, It is connected to php file(server) and upload status,rollno,date to mysql database.